rsebany/rsebany/README.md

 ## 🚀 About Me

-My journey in technology began with curiosity — experimenting on old computers in Madagascar to understand how they worked.
+My journey in technology began with curiosity, experimenting on old computers in Madagascar to understand how they worked.
 What started as playful exploration evolved into a lifelong passion for building and innovating.

 From my first “Hello World” to designing intelligent systems, each step strengthened my commitment to solving complex problems through technology.
-I believe technology is not just about code or machines — it is about designing solutions that create real-world impact.
+I believe technology is not just about code or machines; it is about designing solutions that create real-world impact.

 ---